gabtar/tstruco/README.md

 # WIP

-## Game - ideas
+## TODO:

-- [x] Game object with public api for play during the game.
-- [x] Refactoring to a Score object and make tests *
-- [ ] Improve turn system for envido/flor/truco and chants
+- [ ] Use remaining score when playing falta envido and more than 15 points

-## Commands:

-- [x] Play Flor command
+- [ ] Validate the card has been dealt to player when he plays a card
 - [ ] FIX: Only the players who have a flor should play it
-- [x] Go To Deck command
-    - [ ] FIX: Add envido score if wasnt chanted...
+- [ ] FIX: Add envido score if wasnt chanted when going to deck

-## Posible bugfixes
+- [ ] If all players go to deck, end and reset the hand
 - [ ] When flor is chanted, disable envido chant....
+- [ ] Check how to implement when one player dont play a flor or an envido and he says 'son buenas'(maybe play w/ empty/no cards)
 - [ ] When no card is played in envido by a player we will asume that the player pass by saying "son buenas" / pass the envido play.
 So either cards of the envido pair should be optionals
+- [ ] Chant envido during a truco chant, if envido is available
+- [ ] Error handling w/ custom exceptions

+## Commands:

-- [x] New Hand action/command sets wrong turns
+- [x] Play Flor command
+- [x] Go To Deck command

 ## Serialization